bridj25/Opimty/README.rst

 Running tests
 -------------

-The `test cases`_ are located in the ``login_tests`` directory.
+The `test cases`_ are located in the ``SubmitNewApplication`` directory.
 They can be executed using the ``robot`` command::

     robot SubmitNewApplication

 You can also run an individual test case file and use various command line

     robot SubmitNewApplication/SubmitApplication.robot